..Guns Guns & More Guns

 We have some crappy laws with handguns also on hunts, but I'm not really familiar with them.

-So many rounds in a rifle, and no handgun, or a handgun, and no rifle not sure.
+So many rounds in a rifle, and no handgun, or a handgun, and no rifle :think: not sure.

 Anyhow I would want a handgun just in case something is up close about to hunt me, for protection if nothing else.